dimitri/pgloader/pgloader.1.md

     URLs and zip files containing a single dbf file of the same name.
 Fetch such a zip file from an HTTP address is of course supported.

+	  - *inline*

+        The data is found after the end of the parsed commands.
+Any number of empty lines between the end of the commands and the beginning of the data is accepted.

+	  - *stdin*

+	    Reads the data from the standard input stream.

+      - *FILENAMES MATCHING*

+        The whole *matching* clause must follow the following rule:

+	        [ ALL FILENAMES | [ FIRST ] FILENAME ]
+            MATCHING regexp
+            [ IN DIRECTORY '...' ]

+        The *matching* clause applies given *regular expression* (see above for exact syntax, several options can be used here) to filenames.
+        It's then possible to load data from only the first match of all of them.

+        The optional *IN DIRECTORY* clause allows specifying which directory to walk for finding the data files, and can be either relative to where the command file is read from, or absolute.
+The given directory must exists.

   - *WITH*